tajncteam/CSC3210-TAJNC/A3/tasks/3/README.md

 + List and briefly describe the types of Parallel Computer Memory Architectures.
 What type is used by OpenMP and why?

     + **Uniform Memory Access (UMA) :** A single memory controller is used in this architecture.
-Equal access and access times to memory.
+Memory access time is balanced or equal.
+Used in time-sharing applications and general purpose applications.

-    + **Non-Uniform Memory Access (NUMA):** A different memory controller is used in this model.
-This architecture applies to real-time applications and time-critical applications.
+    + **Non-Uniform Memory Access (NUMA):** Multiple memory controllers are used in this model.
+Memory access time is not balanced or equal.
+Used in real-time applications and time-critical applications.

+    The hardware that OpenMP assumes is a shared-memory machine.
+These machines are divided into two groups: Symmetric Multiprocessor (SMP) and Non-Uniform Memory architecture  (NUMA).
+The computers nowadays (for instance an Intel Core I7 generation)  are called SMP machines but we have to keep in mind that these machines also come with processor cache.
+The cache hierarchy means different processors have different costs to access different address ranges, it means a NUMA system.
+Any multiprocessor CPU with a cache is a NUMA system.
+For instance, a block of memory sitting in a cache region close to a processor has much faster access time than it's far away.
+OpenMP is designed for multi-processor, shared memory machines which following Uniform Memory Access (UMA) architecture but we have also to keep in mind the important fact about the cache hierarchy.

 + Compare Shared Memory Model with Threads Model?
     + **Shared Memory Model :**